mahdiabdollahpour/beam-search-with-rollouts/README.md

 Implementing Simulation-guided Beam Search for text generation.
-Idea already propose in [Choo et al](https://arxiv.org/pdf/2207.06190.pdf) for Neural Combinatorial Optimization.
-In this repo, we use the technique for controlable text generation.
+Idea already proposed in [Choo et al](https://arxiv.org/pdf/2207.06190.pdf) for Neural Combinatorial Optimization.
+In this repo, we use the technique for Controllable Text Generation.

-At each step of the decoding, each beam is expanded by a factor of $\gamma$ (expansion factor) (using top probable tokens) then these expanded sequences are simulated untill reaching the end token or a specified length (rolling out).
-Each rollout is scored using a rollout scorer (e.g. a classifier) and then expnaded branches are sorted based on the score and top ones are selected (pruning) as the next set of beams.
+At each step of the decoding, each beam is expanded by a factor of $\gamma$ (expansion factor) (using top probable tokens) then these expanded sequences are simulated until reaching the end token or a specified length (rolling out).
+Each rollout is scored using a rollout scorer (e.g. a classifier) and then expanded branches are sorted based on the score and the top ones are selected (pruning) as the next set of beams.

 ![Alt text](images/image.png)
 Image from [Choo et al](https://arxiv.org/pdf/2207.06190.pdf)

-Rollout scorer can be used to control th text generation for example for toxicity or sentiment.
-In order to have a rollout scorer for a specific task just make a scorer by inherting from the class `BaseRolloutScorer` in [rollout.py](rollout.py). for classifer control `ClassifierRolloutScorer` has already been implemented.
+Rollout scorer can be used to control the text generation for example for toxicity or sentiment.
+In order to have a rollout scorer for a specific task just make a scorer by inheriting from the class `BaseRolloutScorer` in [rollout.py](rollout.py). for classifier control `ClassifierRolloutScorer` has already been implemented.

+The main logic of the code is in [`beam_search_with_rollout`](https://github.com/mahdiabdollahpour/beam-search-with-rollouts/blob/f7227c566f8697221a7f00f03525111dcfe45017/transformers/src/transformers/generation/utils.py#L3092C20-L3092C20) method.

 ## Install

-create a python env and activate it:
+create a Python env and activate it:
 ```
 virtualenv --python=python3 env
 source env/bin/activate
 ```

-clone the repositry:
+clone the repository:

 ```
 git clone https://github.com/mahdiabdollahpour/beam-search-with-rollouts
 ```

-installl transformers:
+install transformers:

 ```
 cd transformers